Why your SaaS signup conversion rate is bleeding out quietly

 Speed is a conversion feature, not a technical nicety

 A signup flow that takes four seconds to load on a mid-range Android phone in Southeast Asia or rural Texas is not a signup flow that converts.
-Google’s own data puts the probability of bounce at 32% when page load goes from one second to three.
+Google’s Core Web Vitals research puts the probability of bounce at 32% when page load goes from one second to three.
 Your trial users aren’t sitting at a desk on gigabit fiber waiting patiently.

 We treat WordPress speed optimization as a revenue conversation, not a hosting conversation.
 Compressing assets, deferring non-critical scripts, serving next-gen image formats, and getting Core Web Vitals into the green aren’t nice-to-haves on a SaaS marketing site.
 They’re the floor.

-Your form is longer than it needs to be
+Your signup form is longer than it needs to be

 We know you want the company size, the job title, and the use-case dropdown on signup.
 Your sales team asked for it.
 Resist.
 Every additional field you add to a free-trial form shaves points off your conversion rate.
 Name and email gets people in the door.
 You can qualify them later, once they’ve seen value.